Automattic/mongoose/docs/further_reading.md

 anyone, and his experience is unmatched.
 This book distills 6 years of hard-learned lessons into concrete examples of how to design MongoDB schemas for massive scale.
-If you want to learn how to structure MongoDB schemas for an ecommerce store, a category tree, or a blog that can support hundreds of millions of requests per day, this is the book for you.
+If you want to learn how to structure MongoDB schemas for an e-commerce store, a category tree, or a blog that can support hundreds of millions of requests per day, this is the book for you.